Skip to main content

 Headshot for TJ Augustine

-As vice chancellor, TJ Augustine oversees information technology, distance and adult education programs, corporate partnerships, and technology commercialization.
+In his previous role as vice chancellor at the University of Illinois at Chicago, TJ Augustine oversaw information technology, distance and adult education programs, corporate partnerships, and technology commercialization.
 Previously, Augustine served as associate vice president for economic development and innovation for the University of Illinois System, where he was responsible for identifying public-private partnerships and creating programs to foster innovation.

 Augustine also served as special assistant to Energy Secretaries Steven Chu and Ernest Moniz.
 His portfolio included energy technology development, environmental management, and national security.
-Prior to ARPA-E, he worked as an OSA/SPIE/AAAS science and technology fellow in the office of Senator Richard Durbin (D-IL).
+Before ARPA-E, he worked as an OSA/SPIE/AAAS science and technology fellow in the office of Senator Richard Durbin (D-IL).